 - Emotional and psychological distress

 Workers’ compensation and disability claims associated with work-related accidents do not consider fault as a factor in the determination of eligibility for benefits.
-To ensure that you do not inadvertently take action that sacrifices your legal rights, speak with a Raleigh workers’ compensation attorney as soon as possible.
+To ensure that you do not inadvertently take action that sacrifices your legal rights, speak with a Morehead City workers’ compensation attorney as soon as possible.

 How Long Do I Have to Make a Paraplegia or Quadriplegia Workers’ Compensation Claim?